New Works Forum

-Topics for the winter meeting of the New Works Forum will include:
+Topics for the spring meeting of the New Works Forum include:

 Specific session details will be announced.
 Participants may choose to attend as many sessions as their schedules allow.

-The Winter Meeting of the New Works Forum is open to OPERA America members and non-members with registration.
+The spring meeting of the New Works Forum is open to OPERA America members and non-members with registration.